Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 * **Secret:** Players may not show their Action Cards to others.
 * **Hand limit:** A player may not have more than 7 Action Cards in her hand.
 If she would exceed this limit by drawing Action Cards, she first draws all her Action Cards, and then discard Action Cards from her hand until she has 7.
 * **Home Systems:** The text of some Action Cards mention that the card cannot be played, or has no effects, in Home Systems.
-* **Sabotage:** When an Action Card is revealed by a player, but before it starts being resolved, it can be *sabotaged* by some effects. *Sabotaged* Action Cards are discarded instead of being resolved and the game resumes as if they had not been played.
+* **Sabotage:** <a name="Sabotage"></a> When an Action Card is revealed by a player, but before it starts being resolved, it can be *sabotaged* by some effects. *Sabotaged* Action Cards are discarded instead of being resolved and the game resumes as if they had not been played.
 In particular, playing an "as an Action" Action Card that gets *sabotaged* does not take an Action.
 * **Effect Location:** Each Action Card has a specified effect location, indicating in which System of the galaxy it is played.
 This information is used by [Agents](#user-content-Agent).

 ## Twilight Council and Political Cards <a name="TwilightCouncilAndPoliticalCards"></a>